AjayUmasankar/SongTags/NOTES.md

 regex syntax. need to fucking escape ? with two \\

-query selector in AddTagboxes soo useful
+query selector in TagBoxInjector soo useful

 `npx tsc` does type checking `npx tsc --watch`

-if typescript is complaining about references. e.g. cant find TagBox from AddTagBoxes.ts, then add a path to TagBox in tsconfig.json include section.
+if typescript is complaining about references. e.g. cant find TagBox from TagBoxInjector.ts, then add a path to TagBox in tsconfig.json include section.
 Even with ts complaining, babel will still compile fine tsconfig.json has useful comments